tkhamez/swagger-eve-php/docs/Api/CorporationApi.md

 Get corporation medals

-Returns a corporation's medals  ---  This route is cached for up to 3600 seconds  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/corporations/{corporation_id}/medals/)
+Returns a corporation's medals  ---  This route is cached for up to 3600 seconds

 ### Example